dwagner4/SamWhite/README.md

     ```
     http-server -c-1 -p 8082
     ```
+5. you should be able to see the site at "localhost:8082"
-5. add a cat picture.
+6. add a cat picture to the site.